sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7600 - excel-reference.md

 - Run an extraction on a target document that belongs to your configured document type using the [Sensible app](https://app.sensible.so/quick-extraction) (single-document conversion) or the [Sensible API](https://docs.sensible.so/reference/choosing-an-endpoint) (multiple document extraction).
 For more information about single-document Excel sheets, see [Quickstart PDF to Excel](doc:excel-quickstart).

+CSV files
+===

+To generate CSV files, Sensible uses the same rules described in the following sections, except that Sensible uses blank rows instead of tabbed sheets to separate extraction content.

 Multi-document spreadsheet
 ====